algorithmica-org/algorithmica/content/english/hpc/complexity/hardware.md

 It may come as a surprise, but the primary metric for modern CPUs is not the clock frequency, but rather "useful operations per joule", or, more practically put, "useful operations per dollar".

 Thermodynamically, a computer is just a very efficient device for converting electrical power into heat.
 This heat eventually needs to be removed, and it's not straightforward to do when you are working with a millimeter-scale crystal.
-There are physical limits of how much power you can consume and then dissipate.
+There are physical limits to how much power you can consume and then dissipate.

-Historically, the three main variables guiding microchip designs are power, performance and area (PPA), commonly defined in watts, hertz and nanometers.
+Historically, the three main variables guiding microchip designs are power, performance, and area (PPA), commonly defined in watts, hertz, and nanometers.
 Until ~2005, cost, which was mainly a function of area, and performance, used to be the most important criteria.
 But as battery-driven mobile devices started replacing PCs, power quickly and firmly moved up on top of the list, followed by cost and performance.

 Leakage: interfering magnetic fields make electrons move in the directions they are not supposed to and cause unnecessary heating.
-It isn't bad by itself: it mitigate it you need to increase the voltage, and it won't flick any bits.
+It isn't bad by itself: to mitigate it you need to increase the voltage, and it won't flick any bits.
 But the problem is that the smaller a circuit is, the harder it is to cope with this by isolating the wires.
 So modern chips keep the clock frequency at a level that won't cause overheat, although physically there aren't other reasons why they shouldn't.

 -->